About the book

 Hoping to recapture his interest, Lydia convinces Parrish to winter in the Sea Isles of Georgia.
 There, she is enchanted by the songs of the Gullah community of former slaves, whose singing reminds her of the spirituals she heard as a child, raised among the slaves brought north by the Quakers on the Underground Railroad.
 For thirty years, Lydia spends winters with the Gullah, recording their songs and legends for a book she hopes to publish.
 But then illness forces Lydia to return to The Oaks, where she is torn: should she stay and try to revive her marriage, or should she fulfill her own dream of saving the Gullah’s unique culture from being forever lost?

-The Parrish Women will appeal to readers of “Stolen Beauty,” “A Piece of the World,” and “The Painted Girls.”
+Leaving the Land of Make-Believe will appeal to readers of “Stolen Beauty,” “A Piece of the World,” and “The Painted Girls.”